ISBN: Overview

 A 13-digit ISBN can be separated into its parts (prefix element, registration group, registrant, publication and check digit), and when this is done it is customary to separate the parts with hyphens or spaces.
 Separating the parts (registration group, registrant, publication and check digit) of a 10-digit ISBN is also done with either hyphens or spaces.
 Figuring out how to correctly separate a given ISBN is complicated, because most of the parts do not use a fixed number of digits.
 (Note: The International ISBN Agency's ISBN User's Manual says: "The ten-digit number is divided into four parts of variable length, which must be separated clearly, by hyphens or spaces", although omission of separators is permitted for internal data processing.
 If present, hyphens must be correctly placed.
 The actual definition for hyphenation contains more than 220 different registration group elements with each one broken down into a few to several ranges for the length of the registrant element (more than 1,000 total).
 The document defining the ranges, listed by agency, is 29 pages.)
 Online tools such the ISBN Converter provided by the Library of Congress and ISBNBarcode.org can assist with hyphenation and generate standard barcodes.

 Issuing process

 ISBN issuance is country-specific, in that ISBNs are issued by the ISBN registration agency that is responsible for that country or territory regardless of the publication language.
 The ranges of ISBNs assigned to any particular country are based on the publishing profile of the country concerned, and so the ranges will vary depending on the number of books and the number, type, and size of publishers that are active.
 Some ISBN registration agencies are based in national libraries or within ministries of culture and thus may receive direct funding from the government to support their services.
-In other cases, the ISBN registration service is provided by organisations such as bibliographic data providers that are not government funded.
+In other cases, the ISBN registration service is provided by organizations such as bibliographic data providers that are not government funded.

 A full directory of ISBN agencies is available on the International ISBN Agency website.
 A list for a few countries is given below: